nkokkos/CO_monitoring_with_nerves/tina_files/readme.md

 I did design according to the power requirement of the rasberry pi zero wireless: https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#typical-power-requirements

-# Used TINA Schematic Lab for the circuit design with MCP6041.TSM
+# TINA Schematic Lab
+Used for the circuit design the file simulation file MCP6041.TSM